etkecc/synapse-admin/README.md

 ### Enabling external auth provider-compatible mode

-If you use an external authentication provider (like MAS, LDAP, etc.) for your Synapse server, you can enable the `externalAuthProvider` mode to adjust Synapse Admin's behavior accordingly.
+If you use an external authentication provider (like OIDC, LDAP, etc.) for your Synapse server, you can enable the `externalAuthProvider` mode to adjust Synapse Admin's behavior accordingly.

 [Documentation](./docs/external-auth-provider.md)